allenai/nlpstack/README.md

 Presently the AI Toolkit includes the following tools.

-1. Tokenizer.
+1.  **Tokenizer**.
 Break a sentence into "word" tokens.
-2. Lemmatizer.
+2.  **Lemmatizer**.
 Associate a base form to a token or a Part-of-Speech (POS) tagged token.
 The results will be more accurate if POS tags are available.
-3. Postagger.
+3.  **Postagger**.
 Associate a POS tag with a token.
-4. Chunker.
+4.  **Chunker**.
 Associate chunk ranges with POS-tagged tokens.
-5. Dependency Parser.
+5.  **Dependency Parser**.
 Construct dependencies between POS-tagged tokens.
-6. Segmenter.
+6.  **Segmenter**.
 Split a body of text into sentences.

 Each tool includes: